COVID-19

 • Contact exclusion: Contacts should get tested as per existing protocols (external site).
 Contacts should avoid high-risk settings as per existing protocols (external site).

 • Treatment: Generally bed rest and symptomatic treatment.
-Antiviral treatment available.
+Antiviral treatment is available.
 Although rare, severe disease requiring hospitalisation may occur.

 • Case follow-up: With the current variant of disease, public health action focuses on outbreaks in high-risk settings such as residential aged care facilities.